dakshshah96/awesome-startup-credits/README.md

 - [Google Cloud for Startups](https://cloud.google.com/developers/startups/) - Get up and running quickly and easily with mentorship, training, and Cloud credits from the Google Cloud for Startups program.
 - [Microsoft for Startups](https://startups.microsoft.com/en-us/) - Over the next two years, Microsoft has pledged 500 million dollars to support startups with access to technology, community spaces, and sales opportunities.
 - [Create@Alibaba Cloud](https://www.alibabacloud.com/startup) - Create@Alibaba Cloud is a global program focused on accelerating business success for startups.
+- [Oracle Global Startup Ecosystem](https://www.oracle.com/startup/) - The Oracle Global Startup Ecosystem works with startups at various stages, from founders in university-affiliated incubators to early stage to scaleups.

 ### Cloud Database